9 Women-Led Companies You Can Support Right Now

 Led by: Mary Dillon, CEO

-Since Mary Dillon took over as CEO in 2013, Ulta has become one of the fastest-growing retailers in the U.S. In January 2010, there were 346 Ulta stores in the country.
-Today, there are over 1,200.
+Since Mary Dillon took over as CEO in 2013, Ulta has become one of the fastest-growing retailers in the U.S. (It also now ships to Canada.)
+In January 2010, there were 346 Ulta stores in the U.S. Today, there are over 1,200.
 Part of this rapid growth is thanks to Ulta offering a wider range of non-luxury beauty products compared to competitors like Sephora, while also securing exclusive retail rights to sell popular brands like Kylie Cosmetics.

 Advertisement